dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-01-toric_code.md

 hide_last_modified: true
 ---

 Working in the field of quantum technologies I often chat to people from a variety of quantum-focused fields.
 A weird thing happens if people from traditionally different communities talk about the same stuff.
 This is how I have first heard about the toric code: both condensed matter and quantum error correction people spoke about it a lot.
-After I started reading about the toric code, I soon discovered why people talk about it so much: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.
+While learning a bit more about the toric code, I soon discovered why people talk about it so much: toric code is a paradigmatic example for both topological quantum error correction and topological order in condensed matter.
 More broadly, toric code, nicely links topology to many-body quantum systems and displays some striking connections between quantum matter and information.
 Curious!

 In this blogpost I would like to approach toric code from a condensed matter angle and discuss its (somewhat confusing) properties such as long-range entanglement (yet $$0$$ correlation length!) and connections to a wider class of so-called quantum spin liquids - models which recently came within reach of the experiments.
 Stay tuned: I promise there are few cute ideas along the way.